HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   description="A column chart showing that 69.7% of the pages analysed do not use any CDN on desktop and 71.2% on mobile, 16.9% of them use Cloudflare on desktop and 15.1% on mobile, 5.2% of them use Google on desktop and 6.5% on mobile, 2.8% use Fastly on desktop and 2.6% on mobile, 2.2% use Amazon Cloudfront on desktop and 1.8% on mobile, 1.1% use Akamai on desktop and 0.8% on mobile, 0.4% use Automattic on desktop and 0.7% on mobile, 0.5% use Sucuri Firewall on desktop and 0.3% on mobile, 0.4% use Sucuri Firewall on desktop and 0.3% on mobile.
 Netlify and Vercel are both used on 0.2% of the page tested on mobile and desktop.
-Lastly, we see CDN, Highwinds, Microsoft Azure and OVH CDN being used on 0.1% of the pages, both on desktop and mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=508019478&format=interactive", sheets_gid="1415782903", sql_file="cdn_adoption.sql"
+Lastly, we see CDN, Highwinds, Microsoft Azure and OVH CDN being used on 0.1% of the pages, both on desktop and mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=508019478&format=interactive", sheets_gid="1415782903", sql_file="cdn_adoption.sql", width=600, height=511
 ) }}

 Despite these obvious benefits, more than 70% of websites still don’t use a CDN.

 #### Text compression

 <a hreflang="en" href="https://web.dev/uses-text-compression/">Compressing the text assets for a website</a> could require some (easy) server-side configuration.
-Text files such as HTML, JS and CSS are then compressed (in Brotli or Gzip format), which can easily make them lighter.
+Text files such as HTML, JavaScript and CSS are then compressed (in Brotli or Gzip format), which can easily make them lighter.

 {{ figure_markup(
   image="compression-used-on-text-resources.png",
-  caption="Compression used on text resources", description="A bar chart showing that on desktop 28% of text resources are compressed using Brotli format, 46.7% of them where compressed in Gzip and 25.2% are not compressed.
-On mobile, 28.8% of text resources are compressed using Brotli format, 46.4% of them where compressed in Gzip and 24.8% are not compressed at all.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=2065385728&format=interactive", sheets_gid="218418435", sql_file="text_compression.sql"
+  caption="Compression used on text resources", description="A bar chart showing that on desktop 28% of text resources are compressed using Brotli format, 47% of them where compressed in Gzip and 25% are not compressed.
+On mobile, 29% of text resources are compressed using Brotli format, 46% of them where compressed in Gzip and 25% are not compressed at all.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=2065385728&format=interactive", sheets_gid="218418435", sql_file="text_compression.sql"